glcapps/ContextInterfaceApplications/README.md

 	42. What Runs the Server Harness?

 	The server harness constructs context, enforces workflow, executes tools, synchronizes state, records transitions, and mediates side effects.
 It owns context schemas, step definitions, projection rules, execution policy, replay artifacts, and audit boundaries.
 Implement with any runtime capable of state management, orchestration, durable logging, and controlled execution.
 Responsibilities are architectural, not language-specific: render context, enforce constraints, run actions, persist outcomes, and reconcile state after each step.
 Reliability depends on making replay, inspection, and policy enforcement first-class, not incidental.
 If behavior cannot be replayed and inspected, it is not yet adequately harnessed.
+The harness should also minimize unnecessary churn in stable context regions so prompt caching and repeated inference remain economically viable.

 	43. Browser, Server, CLI, and Hybrid Runtime Choices